 - Baking soda.
 Leavening agent, helps the batter rise.
-Originally the batter was made with yeast, today baking soda is much more common.
+Originally the batter was made with yeast, today baking soda or baking powder are much more common.

 - Salt.
 To elevate the sweetness of the batter.

-The variety of plums is up to you – you can use the plumper rounder Zwetschgen (as seen in the pictures here, known as red plums or black plums in the US) or the smaller, less sweet and firmer Pflaumen (blue plums, in the US known as Italian prune plums).
+The variety of plums is up to you – you can use the plumper rounder Pflaumen (as seen in the pictures here, known as red plums or black plums in the US) or the smaller, less sweet and firmer Zwetschgen (blue plums, in the US known as Italian prune plums).
 You can even use plumcots.

 When buying plums, make sure that they are ripe.
 Before using them thoroughly wash away the whitish layer on the surface (if present) which protected them from drying out.